sr-murthy/continuedfractions/docs/sources/exploring-continued-fractions.rst

 .. note::

-   All references to continued fractions are to the simple, unique variants.
-Support for non-simple (irregular/generalised) continued fractions is planned to be included in a future release.
+   All references to continued fractions are to the simple forms.
+Support for non-simple, generalised continued fractions is planned to be included in a future release.

 .. _exploring-continued-fractions.elements-and-orders: